kyleParrent/kyleParrent/README.md

 ![image](https://user-images.githubusercontent.com/99702540/174908048-51477bd1-34af-42fa-b9ce-49a08e86e624.png)

-##🧑🏻‍💻 About me
+## 🧑🏻‍💻 About me

 Hi everyone!
 I'm Kyle an aspiring full stack software developer.
 I’ve always enjoyed building projects ever since I was little.
-Whether it be Legos, models, woodworking, or apps.
-I am constantly looking for opportunities to improve my skill set and add to the tools I can use to create.
+Whether it be Legos, models, woodworking, or apps, I am constantly looking for opportunities to improve my skill set and add to the tools I can use to create.

-##🔗 Let's Connect
+## 🔗 Let's Connect

 [Linkedin](https://www.linkedin.com/in/kyle-parrent/)